 Dr. Hatakeyama's research is in experimental high energy physics, and has worked on the CDF experiment at Fermi National Accelerator Laboratory, Illinois for about 15 years with an emphasis on precision measurement of Quantum Chromodynamics (QCD) and searches for physics beyond the standard model.

 After coming to Baylor, the focus of his research moved to physics with the Large Hadron Collider (LHC) at CERN, Geneva, Switzerland.
 He worked on making a Baylor high energy physics group as a member of the CMS experiment, one of the major experiments at the LHC, and Baylor became an official member institution of the CMS experiment in summer 2010.
 Since then, the Baylor group has been conducting research with the CMS experiment vigorously and worked on several searches for Supersymmetry (inclusive Supersymmetry searches in the multijets + large missing transverse moment final state and Supersymmetric top quark search in all hadronic channel) and precision QCD measurements.
-The Baylor group has also made a significant contribution to establishing missing transverse momentum reconstruction and hadron calorimeter data validation and upgrade studies.
+The Baylor group has also made a significant contribution to establishing hadron calorimeter detecotor performance studies, simulation, and upgrades.

-He served as a convener of the CDF experiment jet energy and resolution group convener from 2005 to 2006 and as a convener of the CDF QCD physics group from 2007 and 2008.
 From 2009 to 2010, he led the data quality monitoring and physics validation of jets and missing Et in the CMS experiment, and from 2011 until 2013 he served as a convener of the CMS MET working group.
-From 2013, he leads the CMS SUSY future analysis group.
-He is also a 2013 CMS LPC fellow.
+From 2013 until 2015, he led the CMS SUSY future analysis group.
+He was a CMS LPC senior distinguished researcher in 2013 and 2016.
+Currently he serves as a CMS hadron calorimeter data performance group co-leader, and preparing for the data collection in 2018 and beyond with the evolving CMS hadron calorimeter system.

-The LHC has already marked a major discovery, which is the discovery of the Higgs-like boson; however, it has a great potential to produce more exciting physics results in the coming years.
-He is expecting that he will find some signature of physics beyond the Standard Model in the upcoming CMS experiment data taking re-starting from 2015 together with 3000 collaborators.
+The LHC has already marked a major discovery, which is the discovery of the Higgs-like boson; however, it has a great potential to produce more exciting physics results in the coming years of the LHC operation with higher beam energy and intensity and the upgraded CMS detector.
+He is expecting that he will find some signature of physics beyond the Standard Model in the upcoming CMS experiment data taking with 2000 collaborators.

 PHY 1420 - General Physics I